A question often raised by my clients, is exactly what are parabens?

 So in order to live up to my philosophy – transparency in beauty – I wanted to address this subject in more detail and look at how safe they are on your skin.

 Parabens are effective chemical agents that have been widely used as preservatives since the early 1930s.

-Not so long ago manufacturers of cosmetics were using parabens regularly, their popularity was due to their low cost and effectiveness at poisoning bacteria.
+Not so long ago, manufacturers of cosmetics were using parabens regularly.
+Their popularity was due to their low cost and efficacy at poisoning bacteria.

-This they do by indirectly releasing chemicals that poison microorganisms, such as bacteria, fungi and yeast.
+They do this by indirectly releasing chemicals that poison microorganisms, such as bacteria, fungi, and yeast.

 They help to reduce the chance of contamination and extend the shelf life of your skin care products.